 I take these everyday objects, things that anyone might have lying around their house, and bring them together on a canvas to create art.
 Even the most commonplace objects have an aesthetic quality if you look at them in the right way.

 A Final Test

 A straightforward way to tell whether your artist's statement works is to imagine saying it aloud to someone else.
 Does it feel like part of a casual conversation with a curious shopper or a formal speech to a society of art historians?
 Does it sound like your normal voice?
 Can you get through it in a few seconds?

 In my case, my artist's statement is close to the way I talk about my art with customers.
-A little more formal, perhaps, but near enough.
+A little more formal but near enough.
 That means I am on the right track.

-To leave you with a few final thoughts—you may think the whole process of writing an artist's statement is not worthwhile, especially if you are just starting out on your art journey.
+To leave you with a few last thoughts—you may think the entire process of writing an artist's statement is not worthwhile.
 But I would encourage you to write one anyway, even if all you do is to keep it hidden in a drawer.
 It will help you understand, develop, and think about your art as you continue your journey.

-Originally published in March 2018, this article was substantially rewritten and edited for content in May 2020.
+Originally published in March 2018, this article was rewritten and edited for content in May 2020.
 Small edits to improve readability were made in June 2022.
 Additional content was added in November 2022.